jalknKlith/learnJAVA/README.md

 # Java Algorithms

-This repository contains fourteen Java algorithms for solving common mathematical and computational problems.
+This repository contains Java algorithms for solving common mathematical problems.
+They have the comments with the python codes too.

 ## Algorithms